 “I’m convinced that one of the biggest factors that lead people into affairs is the friends they choose to hang around.
 This might sound surprising to you, but I’ve seen it play out over and over.
 In most (not all) cases of adultery, the spouse who had the affair had also been spending time with friends or co-workers who don’t encourage marital faithfulness.
 Surround yourself with friends who strengthen your character and remove yourself from those who attempt to compromise your character.”

-And as far as how friends influence us, below is another thing to be aware of.
+But then there is the flip side of outside friendships.
+Some “friends” can cause problems.
 It’s something we have personally seen happen over the years in workplace situations and other places: